Symmetra: Promotion and reception

-Symmeta's autism and Blizzard's handling of it has been more widely praised by fans and the media like.
+Symmetra's autism and Blizzard's handling of it has been more widely praised by fans and the media like.
 Eurogamers Laura Francis, herself a person of color on the autism spectrum, stating "Symmetra's inclusion in the game made me internally scream with huge delight."
 She added it was a refreshing change from portrayals such as The Big Bang Theorys Sheldon Cooper, and was extremely empowering to see a woman like her in a video game.
 Clinical psychologist Alexander Kriss in an article for Kill Screen praised Blizzard for their subtlety towards it early on, something they felt was rare on the subject of mental health in mainstream media, and avoided making her a "poster child" for portrayals of autism in gaming.
 He further added that by quietly placing the detail in the comic, "Blizzard makes this aspect of Symmetra's personality a part of who she is—without it reductionistically defining who she is."
 Additionally he appreciated that the character was not portrayed in a stereotypical fashion, having some expressed aspects but "'Rain Man' she is not", and it helped illustrate that there are varying degrees of autism and encouraged conversation regarding that instead of relying on one "typical" perception.
 Andrew McMillen of Wired voiced similar sentiments, noting that as of 2017 Symmetra was one of only ten characters in gaming with the condition.
 He further expressed that the subtle approach Blizzard had taken to the character prevented her from feeling like "another TV special-style example of spectrum disorder", and that Blizzard helped challenge cultural narratives toward neurodiversity.

 As a game character in Overwatch, Symmetra was less warmly received, with USgamer and Kotaku noting her to traditionally be the least selected character.
 However this has caused some players to exclusively "main" the character, refusing to switch to another when playing.
 Such players built an online Reddit community around the concept, investing hundreds of hours of play for what they see as a "strategic" character that "requires critical thinking".
 Outside of this community, selecting Symmetra became associated with "griefing" and "trolling", which was worsened when actual trolling players adopted the character.
 Frustrated teammates increasingly accused Symmetra mains of bad faith, and resulted in some Symmetra players being banned from the game due to "poor teamwork" complaints filed by teammates.
 This reaction persisted even after the character's second redesign, with some critics seeing Symmetra as a joke that embodies aspects of Overwatch they loathe.
 People maining her however have countered that the game is not designed to highlight their contributions to team objectives, suggesting instead that other players misunderstand the value she brings to a team composition.
 In 2019 after additional changes were made to the game's team composition mechanics, sources such as Destructoid argued she had now become indispensable, and she later saw use for the first time in the game's eSports professional competitive play.